gammillweg/mailSet/README.md

 #### WorkSheets:

 - Addrlist:        A data base of subscribers sorted by expiration date.
+                   Obvious fake names and addresses; but the zip codes are real.
 - ZipCodes:        A list of zip codes.
 Current and past zip codes Used to count subscribers, due to expire subscribers and complimentary issues.